-David Herberger was team leader and research associate in the Factory Planning Division at the Institute of Production Systems and Logistics (IFA) at Leibniz Universität Hannover from 2016 until 2020.
+David Herberger is a lecturer for factory planning at Leibniz University Hanover and a manager for production, supply chain, and procurement in a globally operating strategic consultancy.
 Dr.-Ing.
-David Herberger previously studied mechanical engineering at the Karlsruhe Institute of Technology (KIT).
+David Herberger previously was team leader and research associate in the factory planning division at the Institute of Production Systems and Logistics (IFA) at Leibniz University Hanover from 2016 until 2020.
+He studied mechanical engineering at the Karlsruhe Institute of Technology (KIT).

-Marco Hübner was a research associate in the Production Management Division at the Institute of Production Systems and Logistics (IFA) at Leibniz Universität Hannover from 2015 until 2020.
-He previously studied mechanical engineering at Leibniz Universität Hannover with exchanges at The University of British Columbia (UBC) and Keio Unitversity in Tokyo.
+Marco Hübner is manager for production logistics at a leading digital solution provider in the metals industry.
+Previously he was a research associate in the production management division at the Institute of Production Systems and Logistics (IFA) at Leibniz University Hanover from 2015 until 2020.
+He studied mechanical engineering at Leibniz University Hanover with exchanges at The University of British Columbia (UBC) and Keio Unitversity in Tokyo.

 Thomas Bauernhansl has been head of the Fraunhofer Institute for Manufacturing Engineering and Automation IPA in Stuttgart and the Institute of Industrial Manufacturing and Management at the University of Stuttgart since 2011.
 Prof. Dr.-Ing.
 Bauernhansl is author of many books and member of many scientific societies.
 Both the digital and the biological transformation of value creation are core research fields in his institutes.